 This handout outlines the requirements needed to complete the LSJ major.
 More information about this can be found under the “Completing LSJ Major Requirements Tab” of the website.

 This handout lists the requirements needed to finish the Law, Societies, and Justice minor.
 This minor is not competitive for admission.
 Students in good academic standing who have completed at least 45 college credits and who have already declared a UW major can add the minor by filling out a Change of Minor form at their major department advising office and turning it in to the Registration Office in Schmitz 225.
 Completion of the LSJ minor is monitored by the student’s major department adviser, but the LSJ adviser can answer questions about satisfying requirements and accessing courses.
 Students cannot petition to have outside coures count toawrd the minor.
 More information about the this is located under the “LSJ Minor” tab of the webpage.

 This form lists which classes are approved for the various subfield areas for the LSJ major and minor.

 LSJ majors wishing to be added to LSJ 401 must fill out the LSJ 401 Contract Form and get a letter from their internship site supervisor.
-The form and letter need to be brought to the LSJ adviser who will add the student to the class.
+The form and letter need to be brought to or emailed the LSJ advisers who will add the student to the class.
 More information about this is found under the “Internship Requirement” tab of the webpage.
 Registration in LSJ 401 is restricted to LSJ majors only.

 Enrolled students in LSJ 401 must submit a completed site supervisor evaluation with their final paper.
-Please bring this form to your internship site supervisor, and ask him/her to complete it and place it in an envelope with their signature across the seal.
-Include the envelope with your final paper and your evaluation of your internship.
+Please bring this form to your internship site supervisor, and ask him/her to complete it and meet with them to disucss their evaluation.
+Turn in the supervisor evaluation form with your final paper and your evaluation of your internship.

 Students enrolled in LSJ 401 are required to complete this evaluation of their internship and include it with their final paper.